RonenNess/Shaku/README.md

 - Separated 3d camera from 2d camera.
 - Added functionality to the 3d camera object.
 - Changed 'Matrix' API to make it more intuitive.
+- Added optimization for 'instanceof' checks (on Chrome its pretty much the same, on FF instanceof is ~6% slower).

 # License